 This usually wakes me up, and I chase him back down to the bottom of the bed.

 I'm not too comfortable with him being on my pillow for a couple of reasons, cleanliness being one of them.

-I'm certain he wouldn't bite me deliberately because he's a very gentle cocker spaniel and he loves me, but who's to say that he wouldn't bite me between dreaming and waking?
+I'm sure he wouldn't bite me deliberately because he's a very gentle cocker spaniel, and my dog loves me, but who's to say that he wouldn't bite me between dreaming and waking?

 That's just my opinion and my concerns.
 I know of many dog owners who sleep with their cocker spaniels without incident.

 This is one of the dumbest things I have ever read about dog care.
 Has the author ever lived with any dogs?

 I have had many dogs, from puppy-hood through to old age, and they have all slept in our bed.

 We have never, ever had any dominance issues or problems with violence.
 If you can't let your dog sleep with you, then you need to establish a stronger relationship with your pet.